Dekimori/PersonalCapital-plugin/README.md

 ## Privacy & network

+(!)
+I have used claude to combine all my typescript garbage in a single js, fix bugs and research.
+(!!)
+Most of formulas and base logic hand-written, since I trust my economy education, still have to fix smth here and there..

 Everything runs locally.
 Outbound requests are limited to public, read-only market-data endpoints:

 | Endpoint | Purpose |